kpnowak/OUH-Internship-Krzysztof-Nowak/README.md

 This repository contains a comprehensive machine learning pipeline for multi-omics data fusion optimization using intermediate integration techniques.
 This project is part of a Bachelor's Thesis in Artificial Intelligence at VU Amsterdam, contributing to a larger research initiative focused on developing advanced machine learning models for early and accurate cancer detection.

+This project investigates feature *extraction* and *selection* algorithms for multi-omics cancer data.
+The aim is to identify the most effective methods, validate them experimentally, and design a new algorithm tailored to this data type.

 ### Research Context

 This work is part of a broader research project aimed at creating innovative machine learning models that can detect cancer faster and more accurately in patients by leveraging multiple types of biological data.
 The research explores how different data integration strategies and feature extraction/selection algorithms perform when working with multi-modal omics data, which is crucial for understanding complex biological processes and disease mechanisms.

+### Objectives

+1. **Survey** the state-of-the-art extraction and selection algorithms used in machine learning.
+2. **Select** the algorithms most suitable for multi-omics data.
+3. **Evaluate** those algorithms on benchmark cancer datasets, using a comprehensive, multi-factor experiment.
+4. **Analyse** the results to determine which methods perform best and **explain why**.
+5. **Design** a purpose-built extraction or selection algorithm optimised for multi-omics cancer data.

 ### Project Purpose